fronteers/fronteers-conference/_input/speakers/kevin-powell.md

 tags: speakers
 layout: speaker.njk
 title: Kevin Powell
+talk: Stop Over-engineering your CSS
 image: /img/kevin-powell.jpg
 claim: Educationist
 ---

+Writing CSS can quickly become a battle against the browser, as well as our own code.
+Maintenance can also be difficult as we layer things on.
+This talk explores how to work with the browser and use modern CSS solutions to create robust solutions with minimal CSS.

+---

-[Kevin Powell](https://www.kevinpowell.co/) is a CSS Evangelist who is passionate about helping front-end developers learn and appreciate CSS.
+**[Kevin Powell](https://www.kevinpowell.co/)** is a CSS Evangelist who is passionate about helping front-end developers learn and appreciate CSS.
 He creates content on various platforms, including YouTube and Twitch, where he shares tips, tricks, tutorials, and live streams related to front-end web development and design.

 [Kevin's YouTube channel](https://www.youtube.com/kevinpowell) is the foundation of his work, offering in-depth explanations of fundamental concepts, exploring lesser-known CSS properties, and providing practical guidance on building web pages.